Wildlife Photography in the Rain: From Drab to Fab

 Photo of a wet sparrowA bedraggled sparrow

-Consider speedier shutter speeds to freeze raindrops in mid-air for that crisp, crystalline effect.
+Consider speedier shutter speeds to freeze raindrops in mid-air making each one look like a tiny, suspended diamond.

-But if you want to capture the rain's motion, slow down the shutter speed to around 1/30th or even slower, and you'll get those streaks that convey movement and add dynamism to your shots.
+But if you want to capture the rain's motion, slow down the shutter speed to around 1/30th or even slower, to create blurred streaks that give a sense of motion and energy to your photos

 Why does rain affect autofocus?

-Rain can create a kind of visual noise, reducing contrast and causing the autofocus to hunt or lock onto the wrong part of the scene—like a raindrop instead of an animal.
+Rain can create a layer of tiny water droplets on the lens, reducing contrast and causing the autofocus to hunt or lock onto the wrong part of the scene

-Additionally, rain can reflect light, which might further confuse the autofocus sensors.
+Additionally, rain can reflect light, creating multiple light paths that confuse the autofocus sensors.

-Switching to manual focus gives you full control, ensuring you're pinpointing the exact spot you want in sharp relief amidst the watery chaos.
+Switching to manual focus gives you full control, ensuring you're pinpointing the exact spot you want in sharp relief even in rainy conditions.

 Shelter Strategies During a Downpour

-It's not always practical or possible to be out in the open during a heavy rain.
+It's not always practical or possible to be out in the open during a torrential downpour.
 That's when wildlife photography hides—also known as blinds—come in handy.

-Hides offer shelter for you and your equipment and can be an excellent way to wait out a downpour.
-They also often provide a stable shooting platform and can minimize your presence, allowing for more natural behavior from your wildlife subjects.
+Hides offer shelter for you and your equipment and can be an excellent way to wait out the weather.
+They also often provide a stable shooting platform and can minimise your presence, allowing for more natural behaviour from your wildlife subjects.

-If you're planning to shoot in an area known for its wet weather, it's worth researching if there are hides available and their exact locations.
+If you're planning to shoot in an area known for storms it's worth researching if there are hides available and their exact locations.

 Sometimes, though, hides aren't available.
 In such cases, nature's own shelters can be a godsend.